CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/manufacturing-order/manufacturing-order-menus.md

 This option opens a form containing a table with information on currently started CompuTec PDC tasks.

-The option is available when Manufacturing Order is in Released, Started, or Finished status.
+This option is available when Manufacturing Order is in Released, Started, or Finished status.

 ## Reports